JosephinJenifer12/emis-data-eng-assessment/README.md

 ![HLD](docs/images/HLD.jpg)

-## Steps to be followed to run this project:
+## Steps to be followed to run this project
 - Below environment variables should be added in .env file at the root of the repository
 ```
     DB_HOST=db